 Here are a few things you can remind your SMB customers of, to help them succeed even in the face of a second, or third wave.

 Technology can be daunting for small business owners who are used to doing business face-to-face.
 They may lack confidence, or worry that the customer experience will be impacted negatively.

 Remind customers that there’s nothing to be afraid of!
 Zoom and Skype are helpful alternatives for face-to-face contact.
 For any businesses, and especially those that sell products, a website builder is essential.
-Small businesses can set up a custom domain, a beautiful-looking website and an eCommerce store in minutes and start selling direct to customers.
+Small businesses can set up a custom domain, a beautiful-looking website and an eCommerce site in minutes and start selling directly to customers.

-With BaseKit’s mobile Sitebuilder, a smartphone is the SMB owners’ best friend.
+With BaseKit’s mobile website builder, a smartphone is the SMB owners’ best friend.
 They can amend their site, snap great product photos and write helpful product descriptions on the go.
 And when they’ve finished editing their site, they can share those product photos on social media too.

 It’s important that small businesses keep marketing.
 Encourage your SMB customers to use existing channels and consider new ones that will help bring their work to a different audience.
 But remember, small business owners must monitor what works.
 If a channel is draining time, energy and resources without delivering a return, it’s best to cut it.